justin-p/ansible-terraform-template/README.md

 **NOTE:** Terraform also adds tags/lables to the deployed hosts on the cloud provider.
 In this case we added a tag to `web01` called `web`.
 These tags/lables are used by Ansible to add the specific host to an inventory groups that matches the tag/label.
 Meaning you can easily add host to specific groups while the inventory is still being dynamically build in memory based off Terraform output.

 **NOTE:** By default we create a VPC for each droplet on digitalocean.
 This is to avoid all the droplets ending up in the same default VPC for that region.
-The template does *not* support creating multiple droplets in a custom VPC.
+The template does *not* support adding multiple droplets in a single custom VPC.

 Thus in the ansible code we define a play against the ansible `web` group to configure the web host.